davidfstr/Crystal-Web-Archiver/README.md

     * Various errors of the form
       `wrapped C/C++ object of type X has been deleted` that could be raised while Crystal is closing a project are now handled correctly.

+* Miscellaneous
+    * Improved introduction in the README.

 ### v1.3.0b <small>(July 10, 2022)</small>